exercism/julia/concepts/higher-order-functions/about.md

  3
 ```

-The examples above use built-in functions, but use of anonymous functions is very common in this context.
+The examples above use built-in functions, but use of [anonymous functions][anonymous] is very common in this context.

 ```julia-repl
 julia> filter(x -> x % 3 == 0, 1:20)